 - Introducing gamification concepts to improve adherence.

 Feel free to fork and send a pull request if you want to contribute to this project!
-Notice that Calendula is licensed under the terms of the GPL v3 license, so by submitting content to the Calendula repository, you release your work under the terms of this license.
+Notice that Calendula is licensed under the terms of the GNU General Public License (v3), so by submitting content to the Calendula repository, you release your work under the terms of this license.

 Before starting, take a look at our contribution guidelines.